berkgulay/tweet-analysis/README.md

-# TwitterAnalysis
+# Tweet Analysis
-Data Mining, Plotting and Analysis assignment for Twitter Data which is in JSON format
+Data Mining, Plotting and Analysis assignment for Twitter data, which is in JSON format

 *I was in my first year in Computer Engineering while I was implementing this with Python language.